-(1) Retention of loan agreement and documentation obtained in connection with originating a covered short-term or covered longer-term balloon-payment loan.
-To comply with the requirements in this paragraph (b), a lender must retain or be able November 19, 2020 compliance date for § 1041.12(b)(1) through (3)

-to reproduce an image of the loan agreement and documentation obtained in connection with a covered short-term or covered longer-term balloon-payment loan, including the following documentation, as applicable:
+(1) Retention of loan agreement for covered loans-and documentation obtained in connection with originating a covered short-term or covered longer-term balloon-payment loan.
+To comply with the requirements in this paragraph (b), a lender must retain or be able to reproduce an image of the loan agreement for each covered loan that the lender originates. and documentation obtained in connection with a covered short-term or covered longer-term balloon-payment loan, including the following documentation, as applicable:

-(i) Consumer report from an information system that has been registered for 180 days or more pursuant to 1041.11(c)(2) or is registered with the Bureau pursuant to 1041.11(d)(2);
+(i) Consumer report from an information system that has been registered for 180 days or more pursuant to § 1041.11(c)(2) or is registered with the Bureau pursuant to § 1041.11(d)(2);